St Breoke, St Conan & Egloshayle Church buildings and Churchyards

 Dedicated to St Petroc, but known locally as Egloshayle Church, the name of the ancient village in which it is situated; it is largely medieval in construction.
 It is situated on the road which runs besides the river, facing across to the town of Wadebridge of which Egloshayle village has become part.
 The River Camel is still tidal here and Egloshayle means ‘church on the shore’.
 There are eight fine bells in the 82′ tower and the church has a strong bell-ringing tradition.
 In past centuries the church had strong connections with the Molesworth-St Aubyn family of Pencarrow.

 The church is open daily from 10am – 4pm.

 10:30AM weekly – See ‘What’s on’ page under ‘Services’ for full details.
 We will try and plan our services 6 weeks in advance but they will be subject to change if infection rates increase, if they do, we will follow the advice of the church and government.
 Communion for the foreseeable future will be in one kind only (Wafer/bread).
 The safety of all who attend will be our priority.

-If you are interested in holding a wedding or baptism in one of our churches, please contact the Parish Administrator
+If you are interested in holding a wedding or baptism in one of our churches, please contact the Parish Administrator.
+COVID restrictions will apply.

 If you are interested in holding a wedding or baptism in one of our churches, please contact the Parish Administrator here.